 Wix even provides tools to help you with marketing your wares.
 The email blast application, ShoutOut, let’s you direct market to potential clients.
 There are also options for third-party services like MPZMail, CakeMail, and V.I.
 Plus.

-Wix has plenty of extra features that make it even more appealing.
-First, there's the ability to add a blog to your site.
+There are plenty of other extra Wix features that make it even more appealing.
+First, there’s the ability to create new Wix blog templates for your site.
 This is a one-click operation, and you can even put the blog right on your main page.
-It's a simple interface but allows for tagging, RSS, and FaceBook or Disqus commenting.
+It’s a simple interface but allows for tagging, RSS, and FaceBook or Disqus commenting.
 You can also schedule posts to feature or publish at a future date.

 Wix automatically formats your sites for viewing on mobile devices.
 No additional design must take place on your end.
 You can edit the look of the mobile design if you aren’t satisfied with what Wix gives you.
 In most cases, though, it’s unnecessary, as the finished product Wix offers is pretty good.

 Wix covers your SEO needs.
 You can optimize your SEO functions the way you want with their SEO editor.
 Wix’s SEO is specifically tuned for Google, and they recognize Wix as a legit website builder.
 No worries about getting buried in the search rankings.

 There’s also Wix’s substantial app integration.
 Wix has a fairly large marketplace with over 260 apps.
 They allow for third-party applications, greatly increasing the functionality of your site in ways that other site builders don’t always allow.

 Let’s do a quick Wix hosting review.
 It’s true that they handle the technical aspects of hosting for you.
 It’s also true that they take care of all your security upgrades and such.
 The downside, though, is that their proprietary features that won’t function outside of their environment.
 If you want to take your site elsewhere, much of what you’ve put in place won’t function properly.